tbnobed/ChannelAnalyzer/DEPLOYMENT.md

 Common issues:
 - Database not ready: Wait a few seconds and try again
 - Environment variables not set: Check your `.env` file
-- Port 5000 already in use: Stop other services or change port in `docker-compose.yml`
+- Port 5000 already in use: Stop other services or change port in `docker compose.yml`

 ### Database connection errors